thuannguyen88/portfolio-site/README.md

 # Thuan Nguyen Portfolio Website Using React.js

-Wanted to learn how to use react.js, so decided to make a portfolio site with it.
+Wanted to learn how to get better with react.js, so built my first portfolio site with it.

 ## Hosted at: